pryn-kb/python-test/_episodes/02-data-types.md

 ### Mathematical operations

 You can do a large range of mathematical calculations and operations with integers and floats.

-The table below is taken from Python’s documentation about [Numeric Types](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex).
+(All the tables below are taken from Python’s documentation about [Built-in Types](https://docs.python.org/3/library/stdtypes.html).)

 <table class="colwidths-auto table" style="border:1px solid black">
 <thead>